-A lot of the principles used in this program are the same, but the big difference I saw with it is that it focuses more on super advanced plyometrics and some great form and body hack techniques which I’ve never seen before.
+A lot of the principles used in this program are the same, but the big difference is that it focuses 100% on plyometrics that are super advanced, and it combines it with amazing form and body hack techniques which I’ve never seen before.

-For this reason, most of the people who tried it claim it’s one of the easiest programs they ever did.
-That doesn’t mean it’s easy though, you’ll still have to put in a lot of work to earn that dunk, but compared to other programs I’ve trained with, I’d say Vert Shock is indeed on the easier side of the spectrum.
+But that doesn’t mean it’s easy though, you’ll still have to put in a lot of work in order to earn that dunk.
+And yet, compared to other programs I’ve trained with, Vert Shock is indeed on the easier side of the scale I would say.

-For a lot of athletes (especially beginners) Vert Shock would be a great fit as there’s no strength training involved (good for those who can’t afford a gym) and it’s also less time consuming in terms of the workouts and length of the program (more rest periods and days off).
+For a lot of athletes (especially beginners), Vert Shock would be a great fit as there’s no strength training involved (good for those who can’t afford a gym), and it’s also less time-consuming in terms of the workouts and length of the program (more rest periods and days off).

-The downside is that the program is super intense and it could be hard on your knees if you’re not in a tip-top condition.
+This program is super intense and it could be hard on your knees if you’re not in a tip-top condition.

-But if you suffered from a traumatic injury in the past and have a history with your knees/ankles, then you will want to include some strength training on top of Vert Shock’s routine in order to handle all the loads and to better support your joints.
+But if you suffered a traumatic injury in the past and have a history with your knees/ankles, then you will want to include some strength training on top of Vert Shock’s routine in order to handle all the loads and to better support your joints.